-The Board of Directors has determined that each of the five members of the Audit Committee meets the independence requirements of the NYSE, the SEC's rules, and our Corporate Governance Principles.
-All members of the Audit Committee are financially literate and the Board of Directors has determined that one Audit Committee member, Jorge M. Gomez, is an "audit committee financial expert" under SEC rules.
+The Board of Directors has determined that each of the five members of the Audit Committee meets the independence requirements of the NYSE, the SEC's rules, and our Corporate Governance Principles (including those applicable specifically to audit committee members).
+All members of the Audit Committee are financially literate and the Board of Directors has determined that one Audit Committee member, Victoria D. Harker, is an "audit committee financial expert" under SEC rules.

-1 Retiring from the Board of Directors with his term ending at the 2022 Annual Meeting.
+Retiring from the Board of Directors with his term ending at the 2023 Annual Meeting.